CalebRollinsDev/CalebRollinsDev.github.io/_posts/2024-12-30-fantasy_prediction.md

 Supervised learning is one type of machine learning.
 Machine learning fits statistical models to data.
 In supervised learning, the statistical models use input variables to predict an output variable.
 For example, let's say I'm trying to sell my house, and I want to know how much it might sell for.
 I have data about other houses in my neighborhood such as:
 1. The size of the house in square feet
 2. How many bedrooms the house has
-3. How many bathrooms the house
+3. How many bathrooms the house has

 If I know how much those houses sold for, I can fit a model to this data and predict how much my house might sell for based on this model.
 These input variables (size, bedrooms, and bathrooms) are called features.

 To apply the general process of supervised learning, we need to choose a set of features and choose an outcome variable.
 We then split the data into a training set and a test set of data.
 We fit the model on the training set, and then evaluate our predictions on the test set.
 This process of splitting the data is analogous to how someone might prepare for a test.
 They have a set of practice problems (the training set) that they use to learn how to take the test.
 They then take the test (the test set) which is going to have problems they've never seen before.
 The problems on the test must differ from the practice problems if we want to evaluate whether the test taker understands the content or just memorized the practice problems.
 In supervised learning, "memorizing" is analogous to the concept of overfitting, which is when the model fits too close to the training data in a way that doesn't generalize to data that the model wasn't trained on.